Methanotroph: Taxonomy

 Many methanotrophic cultures have been isolated and formally characterized over the past 5 decades, starting with the classical study of Whittenbury (Whittenbury et al., 1970).
 Currently, 18 genera of cultivated aerobic methanotrophic Gammaproteobacteria and 5 genera of Alphaproteobacteria are known, represented by approx. 60 different species.

 Methane oxidation

-Methanotrophs oxidize methane by first initiating reduction of an oxygen atom to H2O2 and transformation of methane to CH3OH using methane monooxygenases (MMOs).
+Methanotrophs oxidize methane by first initiating reduction of molecular oxygen (O2) to hydrogen peroxide (H2O2) and transformation of methane to methanol (CH3OH) using methane monooxygenases (MMOs).
 Furthermore, two types of MMO have been isolated from methanotrophs: soluble methane monooxygenase (sMMO) and particulate methane monooxygenase (pMMO).

 Cells containing pMMO have demonstrated higher growth capabilities and higher affinity for methane than sMMO containing cells.
 It is suspected that copper ions may play a key role in both pMMO regulation and the enzyme catalysis, thus limiting pMMO cells to more copper-rich environments than sMMO producing cells.